LLNL/radiuss-shared-ci/docs/sphinx/user_guide/index.rst

    The figure illustrates the various software packages involved (orange boxes) and their relationships to a project that uses them.

-A project that uses the shared CI framework, has two Git submodules typically:
+A project that uses the shared CI framework typically has two Git submodules:
 `Uberenv <https://github.com/LLNL/uberenv>`_ and
 `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_.
 *Uberenv* contains a Python script that helps automate building third-party